wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

+So what do these Brier Scores tell us?
+I hesitate to say this is an accurate or good prediction, even though the panelists appear to be close to correct in the first scenario.

+This is because we don't yet know what a *good* Brier score is for each scenario.
+An accurate Brier Score will become more apparent after several scenarios are gathered and you can determine approximately what range should be expected for each.

-In terms of the first scenario, the panelists were fairly accurate in predicting the outcome.
-Also, both of our predictions show that panelists already have a better idea than the baseline of total uncertainty about the scenarios.
+What we can see though is that for both of our predictions panelists already have a better idea than the baseline of total uncertainty about the scenarios.
 Total uncertainty would be 50% for each outcome in scenario 1 and 33% for each outcome in scenario 2.
 But where do we go from here?

 #### Learning Points: Scenario Design

-I’m going to say that these scenarios are actually not ideal for using in this exercise (and this is one of the learnings I made during this experiment).
+I’m going to say that these scenarios are not ideal for use in this exercise.
 This is because when designing a scenario all potential outcomes for that scenario must be accounted for.
 In the detection scenario, many other things could happen that might not be covered with an automated detection in the time frame given.
 For example an employee reports a phishing email after the compromise, while the red team is still operating, concluding the test early and not giving time for detection alerts to fire on further activity.

-Additionally, over the course of many rounds of forecasting I leaned towards only detection scenarios when relating to red team or penetration testing.
+Additionally, after many rounds of forecasting I leaned towards only detection (as opposed to prevention) scenarios occurring from red team exercises or penetration testing.
 The objectives of my team changed fairly often as we try different types of attacks and use different tactics.
 It was extremely difficult to come up with adequate scenarios when it relates to the red team achieving something, or how they will be detected.
-I’d love to know your scenarios and if you have any that have worked well over extended periods of time!
+I’d love to know your scenarios and if you have any that have worked well over extended periods!

 ## How do you measure improvement over time?